 Verbal Contracts: 4 Best Practices

-Independent professionals frequently enter into verbal agreements with clients.
+- Independent professionals frequently enter into verbal agreements with clients.
 Independents benefit from having the ability to be adaptable and agile in transactions and deals.

-Verbal agreements could make doing business simpler, but if they don't work out, they could make relationships with your clients more difficult.
+- Verbal agreements could make doing business simpler, but if they don't work out, they could make relationships with your clients more difficult.

-Entering into a verbal contract with clients is a common practice among independent professionals.
+Entering into a verbal contract with clients a common practice among independent professionals, but it’s not a best practice.
 Without the red tape and bureaucracy that can slow down larger businesses, independents enjoy the advantages of being flexible and agile in transactions and deals.
+However, while verbal contracts often simplify business, if things go sour, they can end up complicating your relationship with your client relationship.
+So, what’s the best way to protect yourself from a bad situation?

 1. Get it in Writing

-Of course, the very best way to protect yourself from issues surrounding verbal contracts is to forgo them completely and use written contracts instead.
+Of course, the best way to protect yourself from issues surrounding verbal contracts is to forgo them completely and use written contracts instead.
 While this may not be realistic in every situation, it’s often worthwhile to get that all-important client signature.
 Your contract doesn’t have to be complex—a simple statement of the terms of your agreement that is signed both by you and by your client will suffice.

 While most verbal contracts are legally binding, there are a few important details to be aware of.
 First, both a written and verbal contract must consist of an offer, an acceptance of the offer, and consideration.
 Consideration means that both sides have to agree to give something up.
 For example, a client may agree to give up $300 if you agree to give up the time and effort it will take to redesign their website.
 Second, most states have enacted the Statute of Frauds, which is a law that says certain types of contracts must be written.
 These include contracts for the sale of land, contracts for the sale of goods valued at $500 or more, and contracts that can’t be completed in less than one year.